How do you choose the projects that you fundraise for?

 I travel on University business - can I help the University maintain its relationships with alumni?

 Yes.
-Please let us know (with a couple of weeks notice if possible) of your trip.
+Please let us know about your trip with as much notice as possible.
 The University has many Alumni Associations based all over the world and they love to welcome visiting members of staff.
 Similarly if you are visiting a location where we do not yet have an official group, then you may be able to help us set one up by meeting some of the local alumni and encouraging them to get involved.